bshall/urhythmic/README.md

 5. [Train the Rhythm Model](#step-5-train-the-rhythm-model)
 6. [Train or Finetune the Vocoder](#step-6-train-or-finetune-the-vocoder)

+To apply `Urhythmic` to your own data, you can skip step 3. (i.e., the `Segmenter` doesn't need to be re-trained).

 ### Step 1: Prepare the Dataset

 Download and extract [VCTK](https://datashare.ed.ac.uk/handle/10283/3443).
 Split the data into `dev`, `test`, and `train` sets for a given speaker (e.g. `p225`).
 The resulting directory should have the following structure: